15. i.MX Video Capture Driver¶

 The second source pad sends video frames directly to memory buffers via the SMFC and an IDMAC channel, bypassing IC pre-processing.
 This source pad is routed to a capture device node, with a node name of the format “ipuX_csiY capture”.

-Note that since the IDMAC source pad makes use of an IDMAC channel, it can do pixel reordering within the same colorspace.
-For example, the sink pad can take UYVY2X8, but the IDMAC source pad can output YUYV2X8.
-If the sink pad is receiving YUV, the output at the capture device can also be converted to a planar YUV format such as YUV420.
+Note that since the IDMAC source pad makes use of an IDMAC channel, pixel reordering within the same colorspace can be carried out by the IDMAC channel.
+For example, if the CSI sink pad is receiving in UYVY order, the capture device linked to the IDMAC source pad can capture in YUYV order.
+Also, if the CSI sink pad is receiving a packed YUV format, the capture device can capture a planar YUV format such as YUV420.

 This subdev can generate the following event when enabling the second IDMAC source pad: